Isabella Dam: Lake Isabella Dam Restoration Project

 On March 12, 2008, local officials brought in a team of emergency response experts, and began work on an evacuation plan in case Isabella Dam were to fail.
 The Corps released a Final Environmental Impact Statement (FEIS) on March 23, 2012, reporting their plans for the future of the dam.
 The plans included structural improvements in order to reduce the risk to the public and property from floods, earthquakes, and seepage.
 Part of the plan included raising both dams approximately 16 ft, a new 900 ft emergency spillway, and moving State Route 155 and State Route 178 above the new crest line.
 Changes made to the original plan also reduced impacts on recreation, biological resources, and water quality.
 The planners consulted with the Fish and Wildlife Service to ensure negligible impacts on fish and wildlife or environmental loss.
 Existing downstream water would also be maintained in cooperation with power generators and irrigators, as is required in the initial relocation agreement in 1950.

 In January 2014, the Corps had an "Agency Technical Review" for the first 35 percent of the planning of the project.
 The Corps began testing water flow of a model of the project that was built and was studied at Utah State University.
 John Prettyman of the USACE in Sacramento said the model is approximately one-third the size of a football field.
 In 2013, following the signing of the Record of Decision in December 2012, the Corps entered the Pre-Construction Engineering and Design phase of the project.
 A number of procedural tasks must still be completed in preparation of physical construction, which is scheduled to begin in 2017.

 The project will not increase the current storage level or capacity of the dam.
 The Corps explained that would require an additional study and authorization.
 However, during the construction, the water level will be intentionally lowered, if need be.
 The Corps added that it will take measures to decrease effects to recreation.
 An operating restriction is currently in place, limiting the lake's normal storage capacity, to reduce the risk of the seepage and seismic concerns while a permanent solution is investigated.
 USACE has implemented increased surveillance and monitoring; stockpiling of emergency materials; warning sirens in the town of Lake Isabella; installation of additional instrumentation for monitoring; and continued public outreach with Kern County and the local public.

 In September 2017, The Corp awarded a $204 million contract to Flatiron/Dragados/Sukut Joint Venture of Benicia to construct modifications to the Isabella Lake Dam in Lake Isabella.
 The contract includes addressing the identified overtopping, seismic, and seepage concerns.
 Construction at the main dam will include excavation of a new emergency spillway, modifications to the existing service spillway, a 16 ft raise of the main dam, modifications to California State Route 155 at the main dam's right abutment, and modifications at several recreation facilities north of the auxiliary dam.
-Construction began in 2018 and is expected to be completed in 2022.
+Construction began in 2018 and was completed in 2022.